-This course begins with a review of basic chemical concepts applied to organic molecules and then explores organic chemistry nomenclature, structural isomerism, and stereochemistry.
-The course includes an investigation of substitution, elimination, and free-radical chemical reactions and examines the importance of these general concepts and reactions in biological systems.
+This course begins with a review of basic chemical concepts applied to organic molecules and then explores organic chemistry nomenclature, structural isomerism and stereochemistry.
 The laboratory component includes general lab techniques and understanding of basic laboratory concepts.

-CHEM 2059 Organic Chemistry II
+CHEM2059 Organic Chemistry II